 Introduction

-Cracked teeth are the third most common cause for tooth loss in industrialized countries.1 Once crack develops, it is colonized by bacteria, which can cause pulpal and periapical disease2, both of which cause intense pain which is the most common reason for emergency dental care3.
+Cracked teeth are the third most common cause for tooth loss in industrialized countries.1 Once a crack develops, it is colonized by bacteria, which can cause pulpal and periapical disease2, both of which cause intense pain and are the most common reasons for emergency dental care3.
 If left undetected, cracks continue to progress and ultimately result in tooth loss.

-However, cracked teeth are extremely hard to detect, especially during early stage.
+However, cracked teeth are extremely hard to detect, especially during the early stage.
 2D intraoral radiographs (i.e. X-rays) and cone beam computed tomography (CBCT) scans are imaging tools used to detect cracks.
 CBCT performs better than 2D intraoral radiographs by capturing the 3D structures, but still has its limitations.
 To this end, the client combined high-resolution CBCT (hr-CBCT) with advanced image analysis and machine learning in the hope of devising a better tool for early detection of cracks in a non-invasive, data-driven way.
 The goal of this report is to evaluate the data derived from this pipeline on its ability to separate out cracked teeth from healthy teeth.
 Another dataset derived from micro-CT was also evaluated using the same pipeline as a baseline comparison.

 Method